-Thanksgiving, Christmas and other winter holidays aren't traditionally celebrated in Turkey.
-That's why the menus and dishes many of us are familiar with at this time of year can't be found.
-The good news is, you can still create fantastic, exotic holiday fare using Turkish recipes.
+Thanksgiving, Christmas, and other winter holidays aren't traditionally celebrated in Turkey.
+That's why the menus and dishes many of us are familiar with at this time of year can't be found in a Turkish menu.
+But you can create a fantastic, flavorful, and imported holiday fare using Turkish recipes.

-You'll be happy to know that there are many ancient and classic Turkish dishes that truly compliment Thanksgiving, Christmas and other winter holiday menus.
+There are many ancient and classic Turkish dishes that truly compliment Thanksgiving, Christmas, and other winter holiday menus.

-The... key is the ingredients.
-One of the beauties of Turkish cuisine is its variety and use of common, well-known ingredients.
-These ingredients and spices are used in unique combinations cooked with different methods.
-This makes for dishes that are exotic, but pleasingly familiar and comforting at the same time.
+The key to Turkish cuisine is the ingredients, common, well-known products, but used in unique combinations, and cooked with different methods.
+This makes for dishes that look and taste different from what we are used to, but pleasingly familiar and comforting at the same time.

 Whet Your Taste Buds